-We’ve all been there, staring at a blank screen, throwing endless drafts in the trash, perhaps pulling out the odd hair, as we scroll through our Facebook photos, re-order our music libraries and sometimes even wipe our computer clean; anything to pass the time and avoid admitting the painfully obvious – we’ve hit a block.
+We’ve all been there- staring at a blank screen, throwing endless drafts in the trash, pulling out hair, scrolling through Facebook photos, re-ordering music libraries and even wiping the computer clean.
+We do anything to pass the time and avoid admitting the painfully obvious – we’ve hit a block.

-We are the cultivators and sole fuel source of the blocks we experience, as blocks are usually an indication that we’ve taken our focus off of what we want and placed it firmly on what we don’t.
+We are the cultivators and sole fuel source of the blocks we experience.
+Blocks are usually an indication that we’ve taken our focus off of what we want and placed it firmly on what we don’t.

-The following five tips are designed to help you clear away the mental cobwebs, swiftly returning you back to the creative flow where you belong.
+The following five tips on overcoming mental blocks that are designed to help you clear away the mental cobwebs, allowing you to get back to the creative flow where you belong.

 Blocks of any nature are a result of one thing: not being firmly in the present.

 Through either anxiously living in an anticipated future or stuck in the habitual past, we cut ourselves off from the inspiration and creativity that exists when we are fully present.